kstad21/cogs199/COVID/README.md

 ## Sample Times:
 #### Describe when the individuals in the transmission network are sampled (sequenced).
-#### Model: `Uniform`
+#### Model: `State Entry (Initial)`
-- "For each infected individual in these simulations, a single viral lineage was randomly sampled uniformly across the duration of infection to represent viral genotype sampling" (Pekar et. all supplemental).
+- We want to sample each infected individual as they enter the infected state (to somewhat mirror the idea of sequencing once having tested positive).
 #### sampled_states: `I`
-- We want to sample individuals once they are ascertained ....
+- We want to sample individuals after they are ascertained and infectious, since it's not practical to expect to consistently sequence those whose states have not yet been ascertained.
-#### num_samples: 1
-- Each individual in state I is sampled once.

 ___
 ## Viral Phylogeny (Transmissions):